-Q4.10 and Q4.11- EMPLOYMENT INCOME
+Q4.8 and Q4.9 EMPLOYMENT INCOME

-You should show the respondent the "flash card" and ask them in which range was the person's cash earnings from main employment and other jobs respectively, during the last month.
+You should show the respondent the "flash card" and ask them in which range was the person's cash earnings from main employment and other job(s) respectively, during the last month.
+Q4.9 should only be asked if the respondents have other job(s).
+This can be seen from Q4.1.
+If no other job(s) go directly from Q4.8 to Q7.1

 The flash card (see Appendix G) shows weekly, monthly and annual amounts.
-Tick the appropriate box for MONTHLY CASH EARNINGS.
+Mark the appropriate box for MONTHLY CASH EARNINGS.
 For the self-employed you would record their NET earnings (after expenses) during the last month.
 BE SURE the respondent is clear about the difference between each column of the flash card.

-PERSONS WHO HELD A JOB SHOULD PROCEED TO SECTION 6..
+PERSONS WHO HELD A JOB SHOULD PROCEED TO SECTION 7.

-F: SECTION 5A - UNEMPLOYED (WITHOUT A JOB)
+F: SECTION 5 - UNEMPLOYED (WITHOUT A JOB)

-Part 5A concerns the UNEMPLOYED person only.
+Section 5 concerns the UNEMPLOYED person only.
 The unemployed labour force comprise all persons 15 years and over who during the Reference Week were:

-"without work" i.e. were not in paid employment or self-employment ("No" at Q3.4); "currently available for work" AND i.e. were available for paid employment or self-employment ("Yes" at Q3.6); AND
+"without work" i.e. were not in paid employment or self-employment ("No" at Q3.4); "currently available for work" AND i.e. were available for paid employment or selfemployment ("Yes" at Q3.6); AND

-"seeking work" i.e. had taken specific steps in the four weeks previo3.6s to the Reference Week to seek paid employment or self-employment ("Yes" at Q7).
+"seeking work" i.e. had taken specific steps in the four weeks previous to the Reference Week to seek paid employment or self-employment ("Yes" at Q3.6).

-The questions in this Part relate to the persons who satisfy these criteria.
+The questions in this Section relate to the persons who satisfy these criteria.
 One EXCEPTION is related to "seeking work" where future starts are included.
-In other words, someone is still considered unemployed if they are not seeking work because they have a job to start in the next four weeks.
+In other words, someone is still considered unemployed if they are not seeking work because they have a job to start in the next four weeks ("Yes" at Q3.4).

-Q5A.1 LENGTH OF UNEMPLOYMENT
+Q5.1 LENGTH OF UNEMPLOYMENT